dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-assist-data.md

 ---
 title: "dbt Copilot privacy and data"
 sidebar_label: "dbt Copilot privacy"
-description: "The dbt Copilot experience is a powerful AI feature to help you deliver data that works."
+description: "dbt Copilot is a powerful AI feature to help you deliver data that works."
 ---

 # dbt Copilot privacy and data <Lifecycle status='beta'/>

 dbt Labs is committed to protecting your privacy and data.
-This page provides information about how dbt Labs handles your data when you use the dbt Copilot experience.
+This page provides information about how dbt Copilot handles your data.

 #### Is my data used by dbt Labs to train AI models?